Skip to main content

 3. Add Insulation and Backing

-At this point you need to get geared up to work with the insulation.
+At this point, gear up to work with insulation.
 Even though mineral wool isn’t quite as bad as fiberglass insulation, you don’t want it getting on your skin or in your lungs.
-So gear up with long sleeves, gloves and a quality respirator.
+So gear up with long sleeves, gloves, and a quality respirator.

-Since the frames are perfectly fit for the insulation this step is a breeze as well.
-Slide the Rockwool into the DIY acoustic panel frame and softly push it in place.
-You don’t want to compress the batting, just get it settled in.
+Since the frames are perfectly fit for the insulation, this step is a breeze as well.
+Slide the Rockwool into the DIY acoustic panel frame and softly push it into place.
+You don’t want to compress the batting; just get it settled in.

 best insulation for diy acoustic panel

-Once it’s in the frame nicely you want to get it covered up.
-Leaving the backs exposed will give the insulation a chance to blow out of the frames and get into the air which you don’t want.
-So I cut a small piece of fabric (the same wide solid material just a different color) to cover the insulation.
-I nailed it into the sides at 3 or 4″ increments which will provide a good barrier.
+Once it’s in the frame nicely, you want to cover it up.
+Leaving the backs exposed will give the insulation a chance to blow out of the frames and get into the air, which you don’t want.
+So I cut a small piece of fabric (the same wide solid material, just a different color) to cover the insulation.
+I nailed it into the sides at 3 or 4″ increments, which will provide a good barrier.

 rockwool diy acoustic panel

 My DIY acoustic panels were made for the ceiling in my shop.
-I opted for a french cleat or sliding dovetail hanging method.
+I opted for a French cleat or sliding dovetail hanging method.
 Hanging them this way makes the installation so much easier.
 All design credit goes to Alexandre Chappel.
-My DIY acoustic panels are based extremely closely off of his.
+My DIY acoustic panels are based extremely closely on his.
 Make sure to check out his video and see how he made his sound panels and mounted them.

 But most people opt to hang them with eye bolts and a J-hook on the ceiling.
 This method takes longer, but you don’t need a fancy saw or to figure out how to make mitered cuts like you do in the method I used.

-My ceilings are 11′ tall so the Werner 22′ Multi-Position Pro ladder was exactly what I needed to reach them safely.
-It’s really 5 ladders in 1 and can be put into 32 different positions to help you get your jobs done.
+My ceilings are 11′ tall, so the Werner 22′ Multi-Position Pro ladder was exactly what I needed to reach them safely.
+It’s 5 ladders in 1 and can be put into 32 different positions to help you get your jobs done.

 werner 22' ladder

-I used the traditional A-frame configuration and could easily reach the 11′ tall ceilings.
-Then I marked the locations of the joists on my ceiling using a stud finder.
+Using the traditional A-frame configuration and I could easily reach the 11′ tall ceilings.
+I marked the locations of the joists on my ceiling using a stud finder.

 finding ceiling joists